+ALCOHOL, TOBACCO AND OTHER DRUGS VIOLATIONS

+Definitions

+Drug Violation: Unlawful use, cultivation, manufacture, distribution, sale, purchase, possession, transportation or importation of any controlled

+drug or narcotic substance or equipment and devices used for preparing or taking drugs or narcotics.
+Includes being under the influence of drugs at school, school-sponsored events and on school-sponsored transportation.
+Includes over-the-counter medications if abused by the student.

+Possession: knowin g exercise of dominion or control over an item.
+Use : the act of using

+Sale: to transfer or e exchange an item to another person for anything of value or advantage, present or prospective 2.

-Share: to allow another person to use or enjoy something that one possesses.
+Share: to allow ano ther person to use or enjoy something that one possesses.

 Violation Action Level

-Over the Counter Drugs, In appropriate use of
+Over the Cou nter Drugs, Inappropriate use of

-y without a prescription from a health care professional.
-Inappropriate

-use includes any use other than that desc Possession ribed on the packaging or recommended by a health care professional.
-2
+Medicines that may be purchased directly without a prescription from a health care professional.
+Inappropriate e other than that described on the packaging or recommended by a health care professional.

-2
+Possession 2

 Use 2

 Sale 3

 Share 3

+Inhalants

-es, or other compounds in vapor or aerosol form, taken by inhalation bokah sticks, or items such as markers, glue, etc.
+edications, anesthetics, or other compounds in vapor or aerosol form, taken by inhalation.

+This does NOT include ude e-cigarettes or hookah sticks. Δ

-Possession , , , , , 4
+Possession 4

 Use 4

 Sale 5

 Share 5

-tified, after an investigation, a different violation may be identified)

-Possession arrow, area an investigation, a directon violation may be identified) 4
+Unknown Dru 0

+Possession 4

 Use 4

 Sale 5

 Share 5

-Substance Represented as a n Illicit Drug

-that is represented as, and could be perceived as being, an illicit drug.
+Substance Re A substance that is r presented as of Illicit Drug not an illicit drug but that is represented as, and could be perceived as being, an illicit drug.

-Possession that is represented as, and could be perceived as being, an intert drug.
-4
+Possession 4

 Use 4

 Sale 5

 Share 5

-Prescription Drugs, Inappre cription of a health care professional.
-Inappropriate use includes any Mandatory report to law enforcement
+Medicines obtained Drugs, Inappropriate use of with the lawful prescription of a health care professional.
+Inappropriate use includes any escribed by the prescription.
+Mandatory report to law enforcement

-Possession empuon.
-4
+and the state and that the Possession 4

 Use 4

 Sale 5

 Share 5

+Illicit Drug Shure

-rcotic drugs, marijuana, and peyote as defined by A.R.S. § 13-3401, eds, plants, cultivated product, powder, liquid, pills, tablets, etc. Mandatory report to law enforcement
+Illicit drugs include dangerous drugs, narcotic drugs, marijuana, and peyote as defined by A.R.S. § 13-3401, y form, including seeds, plants, cultivated product, powder, liquid, pills, tablets, etc. Mandatory report to law enforcement

 Possession 4

 Use 4

 Sale 5

 Share 5

+Alcohol Viola 5

-ibiting the manufacture, sale, purchase, transportation, possession or or substances represented as alcohol.
-This includes being intoxicated on school-sponsored transportation.
+The violation of law use of intoxicating a s or ordinances prohibiting the manufacture, sale, purchase, transportation, possession or looholic beverages or substances represented as alcohol.
+This includes being intoxicated onsored events and on school-sponsored transportation.

-Possession • 4
+beneon, benoor sp Possession 4

 Use 4

 Sale 5

+5

 Share 5

+Tobacco Vio olation

-substance that delive lation , distribution or sale of tobacco products on school grounds (including any device or ers nicotine such as e-cigarettes, nicotine patches and hookah sticks), at school-sponsored ol-sponsored transportation. (see A.R.S. §36-798.03).
+The possession, use substance that delive e, distribution or sale of tobacco products on school grounds (including any device or vers nicotine such as e-cigarettes, nicotine patches and hookah sticks), at school-sponsored

+events and on school pl-sponsored transportation. (see A.R.S. §36-798.03).
 Possession 2

 Use 2

 Sale 3

 Share 3

+Possession o f Drug Paraphernalia
-Drug paraphernalia f Drug Paraphernalia means all equipment, products and materials of any kind which are used, intended for use

-converting, producing in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, ng, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, g, ingesting, inhaling or otherwise introducing into the human body a drug in violation of .R.S. § 13-3415)
+Drug paraphernalia or designed for use converting, product means all equipment, products and materials of any kind which are used, intended for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, ng, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, g, ingesting, inhaling or otherwise introducing into the human body a drug in violation of

 Possession 2

 Use 2

 Sale 3

 Share 3